 67:62:02:06.
 Extension of accreditation period.
-The division director department may shall exceed a period of one year beyond the certificate expiration date.

-The division department shall document and maintain the reason for the extension.
-No extension accredited by the division department shall participate in a comprehensive survey to determine compliance with the requirements of this article and SDCL title 27A.
+The division director department currently accredited by the division department shall participate in a comprehensive survey to determine compliance with the requirements of this article and SDCL title 27A.
 The division department shall notify the center of the date of the comprehensive survey.

 67:62:02:07.
 Renewal of accreditation -- Comprehensive survey.
-Any center currently this article within 90 days of the on-site review based on the evaluation of each component of the accreditation application and materials reviewed and either:
+Any center each component of the accreditation application and materials reviewed and-either:

-The division department shall make a decision regarding compliance with SDCL title 27A and more of the requirements and submits a plan of correction approved by the division department that addresses all areas of noncompliance;
+The division department shall make a decision regarding compliance with SDCL title ninety percent or more of the requirements and submits a plan of correction that is approved by the division that department and addresses all areas of noncompliance;

-(1) Issue a three year accreditation certificate if a center is in compliance with 90 percent or of the requirements and submits a plan of correction approved by the division department that addresses all areas of noncompliance;
+27A and this article, within 90 ninety days of the on-site review, based on the evaluation of seventy to 89 eighty-nine percent of the requirements and submits a plan of correction that is approved by the division department that addresses all areas of noncompliance;

-(2) Issue a two year accreditation certificate if a center is in compliance with 70 to 89 percent with less than 70 percent of the requirements.
-If the center successfully completes a plan of correction approved by the division department, addresses all areas of noncompliance, and attains at least 70 percent compliance, the division department shall issue a one year accreditation certificate; or article or fails to submit a plan of correction approved by the division department.
+(1) Issue a three-year accreditation certificate, if a center is in compliance with 90 compliance with less than 70 seventy percent of the requirements.
+If the center successfully completes a plan of correction approved by the division department, addresses all areas of noncompliance, and attains at least 70 seventy percent compliance, the division department shall issue a one-year accreditation certificate; or